yomidevs/yomitan/README.md

     *   The <img src="ext/images/profile.svg" alt="" width="16" height="16"> _profile_ button will appear when multiple profiles exist, allowing the current profile to be quickly changed.

-2. Import the dictionaries you wish to use for term and kanji searches.
+2. Import the dictionaries you wish to search.
     If you do not have any dictionaries installed or enabled, Yezichak will warn you that it is not ready for use by displaying an orange exclamation mark over its icon.
     This exclamation mark will disappear once you have installed and enabled at least one dictionary.

     <img src="resources/images/settings-dictionaries-popup.png" alt="">